yetulaxman/htvs/README.md

 ```
 This test case example would take about 10 minutes.

-### Working with multiple samples as slurm job arrays (when jobs are not too many small jobs)
+### Working with multiple samples using slurm job arrays (when jobs are not too many small jobs)

 First you can creat a file  with Well names for different samples using for example the following script: